blindpandas/bookworm/docs/bookworm.md

 1. Using A Voice Profile: A voice profile contains your custom speech configurations, you can activate/deactivate the voice profile at any time.
 You can access voice profiles from the speech menu or by pressing Ctrl + Shift + V.
 2. The Global speech settings: these settings will be used by default when no voice profile is active.
 You can configure the global speech settings from the application preferences.

-During reading aloud, you can skip backward or foreword by paragraph or sentence by pressing Alt plus the left and right arrow  keys.
+During reading aloud, you can skip backward or foreword by paragraph by pressing Alt plus the left and right arrow  keys.

 ### Fully Rendered Pages